In this article on whole house air purifier reviews we highlight three options available to you.

 Best for: allergens, fine dust, mold spores, bacteria, viruses, asthma, cigarette smoke, and odors.

-What it Filters: 90%+ of the smallest airborne particles that trigger as asthma or allergies and 100% of the larger sized dust particles.
+What it Removes: 90%+ of the smallest airborne particles that trigger as asthma or allergies and 100% of the larger sized dust particles.

 Room air cleaners with a genuine true HEPA filter work the best in removing the smallest particles for a room.
 Since it has a dedicated fan it is able to use a higher efficiency filter.